LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 1. I keep track of five things in the overall program.
 Will go into detail for each later
 2. Method that returns the Part of Speech(POS) for a sentence
-3. Method that returns POS in a modified array with existing productions
+3. Method that modifies POS with existing productions (My "Mutation")
-4. Method that determines if a S was found as a leaf of a sentence
+4. Method that determines if a S was also found as a leaf of a sentence
 5. Parses the POS with possible mutations and creates new production rules with a new “S”
 6. Clears the POS for the sentence and starts again

-Finding this method of approach required some research into existing algorithms to see what I could modify them to fit my use case.
+Finding this method of approach required some research into existing algorithms to see what I could modify to fit my use case.
 I used a combination of steps as reference from converting CFG to Chomsky Normal Form algorithm to CYK algorithm.
 I even performed it by hand for a few sentences to ensure it was a feasible approach.

-However, it looks simple from this viewpoint, but let’s take a closer look at each method, starting with how I get the POS:
+However, it looks simple from this viewpoint, so let’s take a closer look at each method, starting with how I get the POS:

 <!--![NLP Contributors](/assets/post2/get_POS_method.png){: width="800"}-->
 {% highlight py linenos %}